-The Broken Arrow Police Reserve has 18 officers, who provided 4,100 hours of public service in 2012.
+The Broken Arrow Police Reserve has 16 officers, who provided over 3,500 hours of public service in 2018.
 The volunteer Officers act as a backup to the full-time Patrol Officers thus providing essential services during special events and natural disasters.
 Each Reserve Officer must provide a minimum of 200 service hours per year with a 10 hour minimum per month, and must meet several training requirements and certifications.

-Reserve Officers provide security during the annual Rooster Days Celebration, June concerts in Central Park, as well as numerous sporting events throughout the year.
-Numerous parades have traffic control provided by Reserve Officers.
+Reserve Officers provide security during the annual Rooster Days Celebration, as well as numerous community events throughout the year.
+The City’s annual parades have traffic control provided by Reserve Officers.
 Uniforms, equipment and duty firearm are provided by the Broken Arrow Police Department.
 The department provides annual in-service training and firearm qualifications.

-The Reserves have six bicycle officers who provide additional mobile security during football games and special events.
-They ride the new bicycle / jogging trail along the Creek Turnpike.
-They also assisted with traffic control for the Bass Pro Shops opening.
+The Reserves have five bicycle officers who provide additional mobile security during parades and special events.
 Bicycles provide mobility not possible by a car and are able to cover a much larger geographic area than by foot patrol.